Using The Law of Reciprocity and Other Persuasion Techniques Correctly

 Using the word “Fair”

 Pushing the fairness button in a negotiation can also give you leverage.
 Use the word “fair” over and over again.
-They have found that in television debates, especially in politics, that the politician who uses the word fair when they say things like,
+They have found that in television debates, especially in politics, the politician who uses the word fair when they say things like,

 “That’s not a fair interpretation.”